 The Apple AirPods Pro also have clear microphone quality.
 There’s no fancy bone conduction with these, but they still produce clear, understandable speech.
 The bass attenuation helps reduce the proximity effect of these buds, but consonants still come out a little bit “muddier” with the AirPods Pro than the Galaxy Buds Live.
 Still, we’ll leave this up for you to decide in our poll down below!

 Apple AirPods Pro microphone sample:

 Samsung Galaxy Buds Live microphone sample:

 If you haven’t been keeping track, the winner of Apple AirPods Pro vs Samsung Galaxy Buds Live showdown has to go to the Apple AirPods Pro.
 Mainly due to the difference in isolation and ANC quality.
-Without a sealed fit it’s just impossible to have top-notch noise cancelling, so the Samsung Galaxy Buds Live don’t stack up.
+Without a sealed fit it’s just impossible to have top-notch noise canceling, so the Samsung Galaxy Buds Live doesn’t stack up.

 However, whether the AirPods Pro or the Galaxy Buds Live are for you comes down to a few additional things such as what OS you are using and if you just prefer a specific feel.
 For example, if you have an Android, I don’t recommend you get the Apple AirPods Pro.
 It’s not that the AirPods Pro performs poorly with Android’s operating service, but there are so many features that Android users miss out on with these earbuds.
 The lack of high-quality codecs besides AAC, software updates, easy device-switching, and auto-pause and auto-resume functionality are only a few examples.